utk11/Documentation/Methodolgy.typ

 + revolute joint between connecting rod and crank (J2)
 + revolute joint between crank and ground (J1)

-These joints are modelled using kinematic constraints explained in @constraints.\ *A body attached force on the crank provides motion to the system.
+These joints are modelled using kinematic constraints explained in @DAEcons .\ *A body attached force on the crank provides motion to the system.
 This force causes the crank to rotate and hence the interconnected bodies move together*.
 \

 === Code Implementation